cognitedata/cognite-sdk-js/README.md

 3. Run
     ```bash
     $ npm version [patch/minor/major]
+    # example: $ npm version patch
     ```
 4. Push branch and push tags (`git push --tags`)
 5. Create a new pull requests
-6. A new version will be published when PR is merged
+6. A new version will be published when the PR is merged